ajna0501/portfolio/README.md

 ### AI age and gender detector, _Hackaton Female Coders, Vienna 2023_

 My team made an AI detector of age and geneder of person on live camera.
 The accuracy was around 0.87.
-The project was done withing 6/7 hours
+The project was done within 6/7 hours

 * * *